dkochmanski/charming-clim/doc/grafts.md

   physical screen.
 The same port may have many associated grafts for applications with different units and orientations.

 * Medium is a representation of the sheet on a physical device.
-Sheet is the The form which is a region and may be drawn – it doesn't concern itself with physical limitations.
+Sheet is the Form which is a region and may be drawn – it doesn't concern itself with physical limitations.

 In the next post I will show how to implement the port and the graft (and a bit